Earthquake Insurance: What Does It Cost, And Is It Worth It?

 Earthquake insurance provides coverage for your home in the event that an earthquake causes damage to it.
 This type of insurance is separate from standard homeowners or renters insurance.

-If an earthquake damages your home and you don’t have earthquake insurance, you’ll most likely end up paying out of pocket to make any necessary repairs.
-If your property is at high risk for earthquakes, the seller may disclose this in a Natural Hazard Report.
+If an earthquake damages your home and you don’t have earthquake insurance, you’ll most likely end up paying out of pocket for any repairs.
+If a property you’re interested in buying is at high risk for earthquakes, the seller may disclose this in a Natural Hazard Report.
 Most standard homeowners insurance policies don’t cover earthquake damage.

 What Does Earthquake Insurance Cover?

 Exactly what your earthquake insurance covers will depend on your individual policy.
-In general, though, a typical earthquake insurance policy is comprised of three parts:
+In general, though, an earthquake insurance policy consists of three parts:

 - Dwelling coverage, which helps you pay to repair or rebuild your home